schippernoor524-lang/weekend-lab/content/notes.md

 ## Saturday
 A slow walk near the station.
 Wet pavement, soft grey light, and a quiet coffee before opening GitHub.
+Cats adore bath time—so much so that they’ll generously let you enjoy the water all by yourself while they supervise safely from the farthest dry corner.

 ### Food
 Teriyaki bowl and iced tea.